okkokko10/Opencomputer/ideas.md

 graphics color string

 drone pool: add capability to shut down drones. drones: add capability to descend onto the ground when shutting down

+todo: change .csv to .txt

+todo: instead of immediately ordering items to be moved, add an order.